CluedIn-io/CluedIn.Documentation/docs/030-administration/050-process-role-requests.md

     1. In the lower-right corner, select **Grant Access**.

     The user will receive a notification about the role changes.
-For the changes to take the effect, the user has to sign out and sign in again.
+For the changes to take effect, the user has to sign out and sign in again.